sparisi/pvr_habitat/README.md

 Implementation of **PVR for Control**, as presented in [The (Un)Surprising Effectiveness of Pre-Trained Vision Models for Control](https://arxiv.org/abs/2203.03580).

-Part of the code was built on the [RIDE repository](https://github.com/facebookresearch/impact-driven-exploration).

 ## Codebase Installation
 ```
 conda create -n pvr python=3.8